Tommyhetrick/AlarmSystem/README.md

 You need to create a service on IBM Watson Cloud for Text to Speech and enter the details in the .env file in the root. alarn_sfx.mp3 must exist in the root directory.
-As I have it setup, this uses omxplayer to play audio files because I am using a older Raspberry Pi
+As I have it setup, this uses omxplayer to play audio files because I am using a older Raspberry Pi Make sure the constant variable rootDir reflects the directory of the script